 Participants are expected to comply with the dosing schedule of the investigational therapies.
-TDF and PEG-IFN α may be taken home by the participant to be administered daily and weekly respectively per this sub-protocol.
+TDF may be taken home by the participant to be administered daily per protocol.
 Participants will be asked to keep a treatment diary noting the day and date they take their study intervention and any adverse events.
 They will be asked to bring their treatment diary to each study visit along with all used and unused study intervention containers.
-The investigator is responsible for assessing participant compliance.